csb6/Backtrack/README.md

 but support for backtracking and filling in variables in terms such as `predicate(X,5)` are also not supported.

-I understand the irony of a library called backtrack not yet supporting backtracking, but my intention is to eventual support for it.
-For now though, think of the name as me backtracking the implication that the library supports backtracking!
+I see the irony of naming a library `backtrack` without supporting backtracking, but my intention is to eventually support it in a way similar to Prolog does.
+For now, think of the name as me backtracking on the implication that this library supports backtracking!

 ## Installation